 However, in anticipation of this first mover advantage, the stock price roared 31x in about 5 years and the CEO was the highest paid CEO at the time with a $142 million payday.
 They were doing road shows with asset managers (even I attended one) pumping up the story of all the money they were going to make, that is, in a few years.
 Investors and speculators were willing to pay any price to board the stock.

 And this is why: exports were forecasted to skyrocket, and they did.

 But I am never a fan of this kind of ‘story stock’ because the price gets bid up so much that the reality never meets the expectations.
 Sure enough, the subsequent stock performance has been negative since it peaked, and the stock hasn’t done much for five years.
 This is pretty common with stocks that are fluffed up to the moon.

 Right now I don’t really see anything special about the stock.
 It’s fairly valued, loaded to the gills with debt and doesn’t pay a dividend (although a MLP they control does).

-The next way to play the LNG trend is through an ocean shipper, which is conceptually like a moving pipeline.
-There are at least a half a dozen public LNG shipping companies that come to mind and some of them we will discuss now.
+The final way in this article to play the LNG trend is through an ocean shipper, which is conceptually like a moving pipeline.
+There are at least a half dozen public LNG shipping companies that come to mind and some of them we will discuss now.